mlaasya07/code-with-laasya/README.md

 codeWithLaasya_achievements    // Unlocked achievements
 ```

 **⚠️ Note**: localStorage data can be cleared if browser data is deleted.
-Use the Export/Import feature in the Progress page to backup your data.
+Use the Export/Import feature in the Profile page to backup your data.

 ---